pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/stack-layers.md

 These layers have no official meaning, and are somewhat fluid.
 They are however useful as a mental model, particularly when defining extensions to OpenPGP.

-[RFC9580](https://datatracker.ietf.org/doc/html/rfc9580) fully specifies only layers 2a, 2b, 2c (perhaps) and 2f.
+[RFC9580](https://datatracker.ietf.org/doc/html/rfc9580) fully specifies only layers 2a, 2b, and 2f.

 ## Layer 1: Cryptographic primitives